 The SEARCH FOR ACHIEVABLE Solutions

 At a series of public meetings in 2019, Save Willy Road formulated a mission of “Truck bans and no clearways for Williamstown Road.”
-We are calling for legislated 24-hour truck bans on Williamstown Road when the West Gate Tunnel opens, consistent with other key residential roads in the City of Maribyrnong, with appropriate exemptions for trucks delivering to local businesses.
+We are calling for legislated 24-hour truck bans on Williamstown Road, consistent with other key residential roads in the City of Maribyrnong, with appropriate exemptions for trucks delivering to local businesses.

 The question is, how can trucks realistically be removed from Williamstown Road?